 "I quite agree, brother mine.
-I think it would not be that bad to review charms a little too, for the colors, of course."
+I think it would not be that bad to review charms a little too, for the colours, of course."

-The next week, Harry was back in a classroom during his divination period.
-But he could call it 'Runes' now.
-He was looked on oddly at first, since getting a new student in the school year, even after only two month or so, was quite rare.
-One that wasn't even in your year was even more!
-Professor Babbling explained to everyone about Harry changing his elective and that, because of his schedule, he was attending the Ravenclaw/Hufflepuff class instead of the usual Gryffindor/Slytherin one.
+The next week, Harry was back in a classroom during his ex-divination period.
+He was looked at oddly at first, since getting a new student in the school year, after two months or so, it was quite rare.
+One that wasn't even in your year was unheard of!
+Professor Babbling explained to the class about Harry changing his elective and that, because of his schedule, he was attending the Ravenclaw/Hufflepuff class instead of the usual Gryffindor/Slytherin one.
 Harry didn't know any of them very well but waved at the end of the professor's explanations.
 The open stares were quite unnerving but he learned to put up with them by now.
 The class began.
 They worked at the Az rune.
 Harry followed with rapt attention.
 He caught a few titbits of insight that were new, but nothing concept-shattering.
-Then they practiced writing them on a sheet of parchment.
+Then they practised writing them on a sheet of parchment.
 The teacher reminded them to work precisely since they would get blocks of woods to write on in two weeks.
 Probably it was more difficult, Harry mused.